17 Insider tips for visiting Prague on budget (2026) by a local

-Prague is a city of stunning architecture, rich history, and vibrant culture that attracts around 8 million of visitors every year.
+Prague is a city of stunning architecture, amazing history, and great culture that attracts around 8 million of visitors every year.
 And because of it’s popularity as a popular tourist destination, prices have been rising and your trip to Prague can quickly become expensive if you’re not careful.
-The good news is that it’s possible to travel to Prague on a budget without sacrificing your experience.

 In this blog post, I wanted to share with you my favourite tips and tricks for travelling to Prague on a budget, including where to stay, what to eat, and how to get around without spending a fortune.
-I’m definitely more of a budget traveller myself, so I’m always looking for the best deal or finding things to do that don’t necessarily cost of lot of money.

 Whether you’re a backpacker on a shoestring budget or a traveller looking to save some money, these tips will help you make the most of your trip to Prague without breaking the bank.